sergioabreu-g/hugo-minimalist-spa/README.md

 You can see a working website example using this theme [here](https://saggamedeveloper.github.io/Cafe-website-SPA/).

 # How to use (MUST READ!)
-This is not the usual Hugo theme you can download and startcolor1 = "#111111" #Background color of the header color2 = "#474747" #Background color of the navbar color3 = "black"   #Color of the text color4 = "#1f84b6" #Color of the social media icons color5 = "#FFB865" #Color of the social media icons on hover color6 = "white" #Color of the menu elements color7 = "#FFC98A" #Color of the menu elements on hover adding contents.
+This is not the usual Hugo theme you can download and start adding contents.
 Making it single page comes with some limitations you need to know before starting to build your website.